AndreasArne/python-examination/README.md

 # TODO:
 - [ ] Try `_mult_arguments`.
+- [ ] Write tests
+    - [ ] Fix import, now we cant run from correct.bash and unittest with same import of files.
 - [ ] Don't show same error, from different tests for same error.
-- [ ] Write tests
-    - Add test in test_exam_text_result for the added functionality.
 - [ ] Test it for multiple python versions (Tox?)
 - [ ] Package so students also get colorama module
 - [ ] Try removing escaped newlines from output so CONTACT_ERROR_MSG is displayed correctly for all errors.